-12.3 MOOC (SWAYAM) Courses
+11.3 MOOC (SWAYAM) Courses

-Further, the student can be permitted to earn not more than 20 % of his total credits (that is 32 credits) by studying the Massive Open Online Courses offered through the SWAYAM Portal of UGC with the approval of the Head of the Department concerned.
-These courses will be considered as equivalent to the professional elective and/or open elective courses.
-Thus the credit earned through MOOC courses can be transferred and considered for awarding Degree to the student concerned.
+The student can be permitted to earn not more than 40 % of his/her total credits (that is 69 credits) by studying Massive Open Online Courses (MOOCs) offered through the SWAYAM Portal of UGC with the approval of the Head of the Department concerned and the Dean of the Faculty.
+The courses will be considered as equivalent to elective courses from the fifth to the eighth semesters and the credits earned through MOOC courses may be transferred and considered for awarding Degree to the student concerned.